djmango/skg/content/pages/thiel_fellowship.md

 17. What are you scared of?
     1. Regret.
 As far as I'm aware, we have one shot.
 Any and all stumbles do cost us, even if marginally so.
 With projects of great stature, the significance of any error scales exponentially with time.
 We have many truisms to placate ourselves from these fears, but the universe is not fooled.
 18. Tell us something tangible you want.
     1. A garage.
 I like tinkering, have many long-form projects I undertake and require physical space and tooling.
+I used to wrench on cars, restoring and modifying, and want to construct my own kit plane, I'm working on my pilots license for the pursuit now.